 Accordingly, the rise of master data management is becoming a key priority in the business intelligence strategy of a company.

-Today, most companies understand the impact of data quality on analysis and further decision-making process and hence choose to implement a Data Quality Management (DQM) policy, department, or techniques.
-DQM is indeed reckoned as the key factor to an efficient data analysis, as it is the basis from where all the rest starts from.
+Today, most companies understand the impact of data quality on analysis and further decision-making processes and hence choose to implement a data quality management (DQM) policy, department, or techniques.
+DQM is indeed reckoned as the key factor in ensuring efficient data analysis, as it is the basis from where all the rest starts from.
 According to Gartner, poor data quality is estimated to cost organizations an average of $15 million per year in losses.
 The consequences of bad data quality are numerous; from the accuracy of understanding your customers to constructing the right business decisions.
-That’s why it is of utmost importance to start with utilizing the right Key Performance Indicators – there are numerous KPI examples that can make or break the quality process of data management.
+That’s why it is of utmost importance to start with utilizing the right key performance indicators – there are numerous KPI examples that can make or break the quality process of data management.

 DQM consists of acquiring the data, implementing advanced data processes, distributing the data effectively and managing oversight data.
 We detailed the benefits and costs of good or bad quality data in our previous article on data quality management, where you can read the five important pillars to follow.

-Data Quality Management is not only uprising in the BI trends 2019, but also growing to a crucial practice to adopt by companies for the sake of their initial investments.
+Data quality management is not only uprising in the BI trends 2020, but also growing to a crucial practice to adopt by companies for the sake of their initial investments.
 Meeting strict data quality levels also meets the standards of recent compliance regulations and demands.
 By implementing company-wide data quality processes, organizations improve their ability to leverage business intelligence and gain thus a competitive advantage that allows them to maximize their returns on BI investment.

 Data discovery has increased its impact in the last year.
 The already mentioned survey conducted by the Business Application Research Center listed data discovery in the top 3 business intelligence trends by the importance hierarchy.
 BI practitioners steadily show that the empowerment of business users is a strong and consistent trend.

 An essential element to consider is that data discovery tools depend upon a process, and then, the generated findings will bring business value.
 It requires understanding the relationship between data in the form of data preparation, visual analysis and guided advanced analytics.
-“Interactive and new visualization types enable decision-makers to see, within an instant, major trends, as well as spot outliers,” the Research Center emphasizes.
-Using data visualization tools to perform those actions is becoming an invaluable resource to produce relevant insights and create a sustainable decision-making process.
+“The high demand for data discovery tools reflects a huge shift in the BI world towards increased data usage and the extraction of insights,” the Research Center emphasizes.
+Using online data visualization tools to perform those actions is becoming an invaluable resource to produce relevant insights and create a sustainable decision-making process.
 That being said, business users require software that is:

 - Easy to use